atkinsj/fts-elasticsearch/README.md

 fts-elastic is a [Dovecot full-text search](https://doc.dovecot.org/configuration_manual/fts/) indexing plugin that uses [ElasticSearch](https://www.elastic.co/) as a backend.

 Dovecot communicates to ES using HTTP/JSON queries.
 It supports automatic indexing and searching of e-mail.
+For mailboxes with more than 10000 messages it uses [elastic scroll API](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-request-body.html#request-body-search-scroll).

 ## Requirements
 * Dovecot 2.2+